 TASC is an interdisciplinary program developed for Extension Educators to lead coalitions through the process of fostering robust community-based recovery-oriented systems of care.

-Communities wanting to create effective and sustainable recovery-oriented systems of care.
+TASC is created for Extension Professional who are working with communities that want to create effective and sustainable recovery-oriented systems of care.

 - Ohio State University Extension – Community Development